-Make sure that you have a hefty supply of business promotional items flyers, brochures, order forms, sell sheets, and high-quality business cards.
+Make sure that you have a hefty supply of business promotional items flyers, brochures, order forms, one pager, and high-quality business cards.
 You can easily and quickly hand them out to booth visitors.

 Distribute attention-grabbing stickers with your company’s logo.
 This makes it easy for them to find information about your business after the show.

 Place these items in a location that requires people to engage with your trade show display.
 That way, you’ll have a higher chance of conversing with them about your product or service.